parismart/desafio/README.md

 We need two tables, one containing information of the 24 routes and another one the information of the respective points of interest for each route.
 This criteria comes from this [web](https://cultural.valencia.es/es/rutas/) of the city hall of Valencia.

-So we scrapped the vast majority of the data from the [web](https://cultural.valencia.es/es/rutas/) just mentioned, in order to do this we use ```Beautiful Soup``` as our main to tool for scrapping both the web and the kmls containing the points of interest information.
+So we scrapped the vast majority of the data from the [web](https://cultural.valencia.es/es/rutas/) just mentioned, in order to do this we use `Beautiful Soup` and `Selenium` as ours main tools for scrapping both the web and the kmls containing the points of interest information.

 On the other hand, we also gathered users preferences on their type of route by creating a form using `Typeform`, at the end we reached 74 forms filled over the span of a week.